The Children's Hour (play): Adaptations

 In 1936, the play was made into a film directed by William Wyler.
 However, because of the Production Code, the story was adapted into a heterosexual love triangle, the controversial name of the play was changed, and the movie was eventually released as These Three.
 Hellman reportedly worked on the screenplay, keeping virtually all of the play's original dialogue, and was satisfied with the result, saying the play's central theme of gossip was unaffected by the changes.

-In 1961, The Children's Hour, also directed by Wyler and starring Audrey Hepburn, Shirley MacLaine, and James Garner released.
+In 1961, The Children's Hour, also directed by Wyler and starring Audrey Hepburn, Shirley MacLaine, and James Garner, was released.
 In the UK, New Zealand, and Australia it was titled, The Loudest Whisper.

-In 1971, the play was produced for the radio by the BBC in its Saturday Night Theatre series starring Jill Bennett and Prunella Scales.
+In 1971, the play was produced for the radio by the BBC in its Saturday Night Theatre series starring Jill Bennett (British actress) and Prunella Scales.

 In 1994, the play was again produced for the radio by the BBC in its Monday Play series, starring Clare Holman, Buffy Davis, Miriam Margolyes and Margaret Robertson.

 In October 2021, it was reported that Anonymous Content would be adapting the play into a television series.